esl/amoc/open_api/README.md

         TODO: this should be also reported to the openapi generator project

   * as we do not use REST API authentication, `amoc_rest_auth` module isn't used at all. so it can be safely removed.
+* run `make test`, identify and fix all the issues with tests:
+    * fix mocking and `undefined functions` issues